klozn/10-javascript/00-essentials/10-git/29-git-advanced-additional-topics/10-revert-reset-checkout/codelab01/README.md

 If we inspect the content of *codelab03.txt* in our working directory we see it still has *"I am codelab03, updated again"* as its content.

 This behavior is normal.
-Remember that *HEAD* is a pointer to our last commit.
+Remember that *HEAD* is a pointer to our last commit (of our current checked-out commit).
 In our last commit *codelab03.txt* contained *"I am codelab03, updated again"*.

 It is in our second last commit where *codelab03.txt* contains *"I am codelab03"*.

-We can specify a commit using `HEAD~n`, where *n* is the n-th commit after the last one (HEAD is the pointer to the last commit).
+We can specify a commit using `HEAD~n`, where *n* is the n-th commit after the last one.

 E.g.: